 If your home is regularly empty for long periods of time, switching to a tankless water heater will eliminate unnecessary water heating that takes place with tank-type models.

 As shown in the photo, a tankless water heater has its components housed in a steel box that’s designed to be mounted on the wall.
 It’s more compact than a tank-type water heater, so it can be installed just about anywhere.
 Thanks to high-efficiency, direct-vent technology, most tankless water heaters don’t need to vent combustion gasses up a chimney.
 Instead, a small fan blows these combustion byproducts through a plastic pipe that extends through an exterior wall.

 Periodic cleaning and checkups are important to keep a tankless water heater in top condition.
 Empire State Plumbing can complete this essential maintenance.
 We can also install a new tankless water heater in your home.

-Schedule an appointment for tankless water heater repair or installation, or for any of our other water heater services in Cohoes, Albany, Latham, as well as Schenectady, Troy, Clifton Park, Saratoga Springs, Amsterdam, Gansevoort, Guilderland, & nearby.
+Schedule an appointment for tankless water heater repair or installation, or for any of our other water heater services in Troy, Albany, Delmar, as well as Schenectady, Cohoes, Clifton Park, Saratoga Springs, Amsterdam, Gansevoort, Guilderland, & nearby.

 our service area